“DID YOU KNOW”

 Thursday the wind died down and Pittsburgh’s Allegheny CC professional, Jock Hutchison, took the lead at 149.
 In Friday’s 36-hole finish, Hutchison put together rounds of 71 and 72.
 His 292 total won by 7 strokes.
 Boston’s Tom McNamara, who was national sales manager for Wanamaker’s golf division, finished second at 299.

 At that time in a US Open, the top ten professionals would have received checks, so the top ten were presented with framed certificates commemorating the tournament and their showing.
 In those days the winner of major tournaments would receive a gold medal.
 The Red Cross came through with a gold medal, which had a red cross in the middle, for Hutchison.
+Also the USGA presented him with a medal similar to what a winner of the US Open would receive.
 With the player’s entry fees and the admission monies, $5,000 was raised for the Red Cross.